 - 10.10 Policy BE12 of the UDP provides guidance on appropriate separate distances for dwellings.
-PLP24 of the PDLP requires developments to provide a high standard of amenity for future and neighbouring occupiers. - 10.11 Whilst it is acknowledged that the site lies adjacent to a small number of existing properties accessed from New Hey Road.
-However, amenity impacts would be fully assessed as part of any subsequent reserved matters and there is no reason why potential impacts could not be appropriately mitigated.
+PLP24 of the PDLP requires developments to provide a high standard of amenity for future and neighbouring occupiers. - 10.11 The site does not lie in close proximity of any existing properties.
+In any event, impacts on residential amenity would be fully assessed at reserved matters stage.

-Highway Issues
+Highway issues